Greenbank Building, GR314

 +44 (0) 1772 89 4169

-Jonathan Westaway is a Research Fellow in the School of Humanities and Social Sciences.
-He is also the Research Impact Manager at UCLan, based in the Research and Innovation Office.
+Jonathan Westaway is a Research Fellow in the School of Humanities and Social Sciences and specializes in the history of mountaineering, mountain environments and imperial cultures of exploration.

 Jonathan is research active within the area of history.

 Jonathan Westaway’s research focusses on the histories of mountaineering, mountain environments and exploration and is strongly interdisciplinary, drawing on insights from cultural geography and anthropology and involves working in collaboration with archivists, curators, artists, festivals and communities.